ur369eth/ur369.eth/README.md

 In the beginning and even before allocating funds into the contract, the user can use the same procedure as described above to confirm that their Sign Key has been exported from online to offline correctly.

-When these steps are applied and the user can see the field 'Reset Sign Key' to input and confirm new Sign Key, that means the Master Key has been transcribed without any misspellings and the user can allocate funds with 100% confidence into the contract.
+When these steps are applied and the user can see the field 'Reset Sign Key' to input and confirm new Sign Key, that means the Master Key has been transcribed without any misspellings and the user can allocate funds with 100% confidence into the contract, being assertive that in the event of losing/forgetting their Sign Key, they can input their Master Key and reset the Sign Key.

 The Master Key must always be kept in a safe place (preferably offline).